What you Should know about Tracking, Reporting, and Paying Unclaimed Bottle Deposits

 Deposit initiators will need to report the number of containers sold and the number of containers redeemed during the quarter that has just ended.

 Deposit initiators must provide their Vermont Agency of Natural Resources (ANR) registration ID.
-If initiator is not yet registered with ANR, this should be done before filing.
+If the initiator is not yet registered with ANR, this should be done before filing.

 Are there penalties for failure to remit?